OAGr/blog/source/_posts/2013-10-12-formalizing-transparency.markdown

 A simple example is smoking.
 Someone goes to a website to learn information about smoking, and the website claims authority while selectively providing evidence for smoking.
-The information to the reader results in a higher likelyhood of making a worse decision, so this information would have substantially negative value.
+The information to the reader results in a higher likelihood of making a worse decision, so this information would have substantially negative value.

 Likewise, if a nonprofit could use a terrible argument to convince an